Weezer (Blue Album): Background

-Recording
+Recording and production

 While preparing for the studio sessions, Weezer focused on their vocal interplay by practicing barbershop quartet-style songs, which helped Cuomo and Sharp feel more comfortable collaborating during rehearsals.
 Sharp, who had never sung before joining Weezer, developed his falsetto: "I had to sing an octave higher than Rivers.
 After a lot of practice, I started to get it down."

-Weezer rehearsed 15 songs in New York in preparation for the Electric Lady Studios recording sessions.
-Four songs from this rehearsal would not be attempted for the album: "I Swear It's True", "Getting Up and Leaving" (which would both later appear on the deluxe edition of the band's second album Pinkerton), and a reprise version of "In the Garage".
-Another song, "Mykel and Carli", an ode to two women who ran the Weezer fanclub, was recorded.
-Weezer later recorded another version of "Mykel and Carli" as a B-side for the single "Undone – The Sweater Song", with close friend of Cuomo, actor and songwriter Karl Koch, which is also included on the album's deluxe edition.
+Weezer rehearsed 15 songs in New York City in preparation for the Electric Lady Studios sessions.
+Four songs from this rehearsal were not included on the album: "I Swear It's True", "Getting Up and Leaving", a reprise of "In the Garage", and "Mykel and Carli", an ode to the sisters Mykel and Carli Allan, who ran the Weezer fanclub.
+Weezer later recorded another version of "Mykel and Carli" as a B-side for the single "Undone – The Sweater Song", with the Weezer collaborator Karl Koch.

 Weezer considered self-producing the album, but were pressured by Geffen to choose a producer.
-They decided on Ric Ocasek, who had played with the Cars.
-Ocasek convinced the band to switch their guitar pickups from the neck to the bridge, resulting in a brighter sound.
+They decided on Ric Ocasek, who was the frontman for the Cars.
+Ocasek was selected because of his work on the Cars' song "Just What I Needed", which Cuomo said sounded similar to the way that he wanted Weezer to sound like.
+Ocasek convinced them to switch their guitar pickups from the neck to the bridge, resulting in a brighter sound.
 Sharp and Cuomo imposed several rules on recording, banning reverb and insisting on all downstrokes on guitar.
-According to engineer Chris Shaw, the "overriding concept" was to treat the guitars and bass as a single, 10-string instrument, playing in unison.
+According to the engineer Chris Shaw, the "overriding concept" was to treat the guitars and bass as a single, 10-string instrument, playing in unison.
 Weezer insisted that the guitars were mixed as loudly as those in Radiohead's 1992 song "Creep", burying some vocals.